 On AO3, you can gift a work to another AO3 account.
 This is nice to give something to your friends, or if you participate in an exchange.
 There are also a lot of boxes to check: if you have a co-author, if you have multiple chapters, if this will be a part of a series.
 These are easy to overlook but important to read, so pay close attention!

 Again, I have only posted on AO3, so I’m not sure if it’s the same otherwise, but make sure you click “Rich Text” next to the text box instead of HTML.
 This will allow you to format your story without using coding.

 So you’ve written and posted the story.
 Now comes the hard part: the waiting.
 Waiting for people to read your work can be excruciating.
 If you’re in a big fandom, your fic may move quickly down the archive as new fics are posted.
 If you’re in a small fandom, there may not be many readers.
 How can you get more interaction?

 Obviously this is one reason why tags and summaries are important, but there are ways to get readers even after you’ve posted.
 If you have a personal blog, share the story there so your followers will see.
 (Conversely, link to your blog in author’s notes to get people to follow you so they can see new stories!
 Plus, interacting with readers can be great.)

 See if there are any blogs that recommend fanfiction.
 I follow a few rec blogs that are always willing to share someone’s story.
 These blogs also might hint you towards events like fic fests or zines to participate in, so they’re great to follow.

-wouldn’t post it.
+And most importantly, remember that readership isn’t everything.
+Obviously fanfic writers want people to read their stuff, or they wouldn’t post it.
 But you are primarily writing because you want to.
 If you’re not getting a lot of comments or kudos, don’t despair.
 Just keep writing and try to build a fanbase.